 Quote: “The Certificate of Entitlement will allow a registered number plate supplier to physically make up the plate for you…”

 Again just to clarify, whilst you can go to a number plate supplier to get the plates made, you have to apply via a DVLA Local Office to assign a registration to your vehicle.
 It is not just a case of buying a set of plates and attaching them to your car.

 In fairness to both Drivers Edge and Privilege, the subject of personalised number plates is not an easy one to explain, especially in the form of a single-page article.
 There are lots of different scenarios to consider such as; how to assign, transfer or retain a personalised registration, understanding the associated DVLA application forms and of course knowing which documents need to be submitted when carrying out any of the above tasks.

 One of the best sources of accurate, online information covering the many aspects of personalised number plates is the recently launched GOV.UK website.
 You can access the personalised vehicle registration numbers section here.
-If you can’t find the answer you are looking for then give us a call at Simply Registrations.
-We’re happy to provide free, helpful advice even if you don’t intend to buy your private number plate from us.
+If you can’t find the answer you are looking for, there are several ways to contact DVLA.

 If you are going to search for answers online, make sure the website you visit is a trusted source of information.
 Answers to some of the most frequently asked personalised number plate questions can be found here.